AdvancedModularManikin/specification/README.md

 # Specification of the Advanced Modular Manikin (AMM)
 This repository documents the data and behavior requirements of the AMM interoperability specification.

-An AMM system is logically–and frequently, physically–broken into a collection of independent Modules.
+An AMM system is logically – and frequently, physically – divided into a collection of independent Modules.
-A Module is, at minimum, a computer running code that communicates via the AMM communication interoperability specification.
+A Module is, at minimum, a computer running code that communicates via the AMM communication interoperability specification, described here.
 Modules that simulate a physical segment of the human body have additional physical requirements.

 In order for any Module to comply with AMM, it must communicate as described by the